leebond/github.io/README.md

 `$ docker run -d -it --name myorcldb -p <yourip>:<assignedip> --restart always store/oracle/database-enterprise:12.2.0.1`

 `--restart always`
-will always make sure your Oracle docker container starts up when your machine is rebooted.
+will always make sure your Oracle docker container starts up when your machine is rebooted. use `docker ps` to check that your container is "healthy" before you fire up your DBMS GUI.

 ##### If you need to re-create the container
 `$ docker stop <container id>`